Find Faith In Big Sky, Montana

 Soldiers Chapel - Highway 191

-Soldiers Chapel is an interdenominational chapel that is open for daily reflection May to September.
+Soldiers Chapel is an interdenominational chapel that is open for daily reflection from May to September.
 Sunday services are held at 11 AM Memorial Day through Labor Day.
 The Soldiers Chapel was dedicated in 1955 by the Story Family in tribute to a fallen soldier from the 163rd Infantry Regiment which was part of the Montana National Guard during World War II.

 Big Sky Chapel